top of page

 Here, a question of archival expertise arises.
 If thorough familiarity with the Lafferty archive at McFarlin entails sustained engagement with the primary materials, it is difficult to see how this letter would escape notice or go unrecognized for its overwhelming importance in understanding Lafferty.
 If, however, “familiarity” is being used in a looser sense—referring, for example, to a focus on specific categories of documents, particular timeframes, or materials most relevant to publishing history, then the absence of this letter from public commentary becomes easier to understand, though the Holocaust denial letter was written to one of Lafferty's small-press publishers.
 The distinction matters because the scope of one’s engagement with the archive determines how claims of completeness should be interpreted.

-It is crucial to maintain a record of this material, as failing to do so risks the omission of evidence of Lafferty’s Holocaust denial—documented in his archived papers—from academically relevant works, such as Glyn Morgan’s dissertation.
-This is especially salient in that dissertation because Lafferty based the character Enniscorthy partly on himself; the Enniscorthy character is the subject of a fictional biography; The Three Armageddons of Enniscorthy Sweeny contains no depiction of the Jewish Holocaust; and archival documents show Lafferty explicitly denying that the Jewish Holocaust occurred.
+It is essential to preserve a clear record of this material, as failing to do so risks erasing evidence of Lafferty’s Holocaust denial—documented in his archived papers—from future scholarship, including works such as Glyn Morgan’s dissertation.
+This concern is particularly relevant in that study, given that Lafferty modeled the character Enniscorthy partly on himself; that Enniscorthy is the subject of a fictional biography; that The Three Armageddons of Enniscorthy Sweeny contains no reference to the Jewish Holocaust; and that archival evidence shows Lafferty denying that the Holocaust occurred.

-Taken together, these facts provide an essential context for scholarship on Lafferty, particularly in Holocaust-related areas and for understanding how Lafferty reasons about human suffering, as in Past Master's nightmarish Cathead.
-And I have tried to point out elsewhere on this blog some of the ways his fiction codes antisemitic tropes.
+Taken together, these facts provide a relevant context for scholarship on Lafferty, particularly in Holocaust-related areas and for understanding how Lafferty reasons about history and human suffering.
+I have tried to point out elsewhere on this blog some of the ways his fiction codes antisemitic tropes.

 At present, a university search for “Lafferty” and “Holocaust” brings up Mapping Planet Auschwitz: Non-Memetic Writing and the Holocaust in Anglo-American Fiction, where one will find Morgan’s conclusion that “Lafferty relativises the Holocaust as one of a series of holocaustic events, a chain of human madness which can be linked from the First World War, to the Second, and to the Third, which results in fiery nuclear Armageddon: a literal holocaust”